rafalwoycicki/rafalwoycicki.github.io/exons_painter/README.md

 # Gene Exon Painter

-An interactive exon viewer for the **Ccdc33** gene in mouse — a web tool to visualize exon structures within transcripts and their positions on the genomic sequence.
+An interactive exon viewer — a web tool to visualize exon structures within transcripts and their positions on the genomic sequence.

 ## 🧬 What this tool does